Railsmania/scripts/foundation/rails_workflow.md

 This is the MVC pattern used by RubyOnRails and many other web frameworks.
 This pattern is also common outside web programming so it is very useful to know it well.

-Let's look at a real Rails project.
-In particular it is a book sharing website.
+Let's look at how a real request passes through MVC in a Rails project.

+# make a request in Browser to local server
+# have debugger points in important files
+# step through, each step display powerpoint in bottom corner of screen showing which part of MVC we're in
+# at end we can show basic project structure, folders expanded, color coded or whatever labeled as to what part of MVC they are in

+#### Can use some of the below script for explaining each step.

 Rails autogenerates a project structure.
 You can know more about this structure in our video about the files on your project.
 Let's open the app folder where much of the code of our project lives.
 Here we can see directories for controllers, models, views and two extra components, assets and helpers, let's not bother about these two in this lesson.